MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-personal-mode.md

 ![](media/service-gateway-personal-mode/gateway-personal-mode_00.png)

+> [!NOTE]
-> Note: The **On-premises data gateway (personal mode)** replaces the previously supported version of the personal gateway, which is called **Power BI Gateway - Personal**.
+> The **On-premises data gateway (personal mode)** replaces the previously supported version of the personal gateway, which is called **Power BI Gateway - Personal**.
 The previous personal gateway will continue working only until July 31, 2017.
 See the sections below for information on how to update to the new version.
 >
 >